 5. The case of Oleksandr Kostenko

-Oleksandr Kostenko is a former law enforcement officer from Crimea; he took part in the ‘Euromaidan’ protest rallies in Kiev.
+Oleksandr Kostenko is a former law enforcement officer from Crimea; he took part in the ‘Euromaidan’ protest rallies in Kyiv.
 Following his return to Crimea in December 2014, a criminal case was initiated against him for allegedly ‘assaulting a police officer’ during ‘Euromaidan’.
 During the investigation, he was subjected to torture.
 In May 2015, Oleksandr Kostenko was sentenced to 4 years and 2 months in prison in Crimea.
 Following an appeal, the sentence was reduced to 3 years and 6 months.

 Oleksandr Kostenko is serving the term in the penal colony of the Office of the Federal Penitentiary Service of the RF of Kirov Province.
 He continues to be subjected to persecution and pressure whilst serving his sentence.
 Immediately upon his arrival at the colony, he was registered in the preventive database ‘as [a prisoner] studying, promoting, professing or spreading extremist ideology’ and as ‘likely to escape’.